 Environmental Impacts of Idaho-Maryland Mine

 Water.
-Hundreds of miles of tunnels were built during prior mining operations at the Idaho-Maryland Mine site.
+Many miles of tunnels were built during prior mining operations at the Idaho-Maryland Mine site.
 When the mine was abandoned these tunnels filled up with naturally occurring water.
 To re-operate the mine, the area would need to be dewatered.
 This process entails pumping water from the old mine, treating the water to remove any toxic materials, and then discharging it into Wolf Creek.
 Proposed discharge rates are about 2,500 gallons per minute, a flow roughly equivalent to flood stage for the creek, until the mine is drained.
 After the initial dewatering, ongoing dewatering would send about 850 gallons per minute into Wolf Creek to keep the mine from refilling with water.
 The geology of this region that holds and transports underground water can respond unpredictably to dewatering and mine operations, potentially affecting local water resources.
 Mobilizing legacy contaminants in tunnels and in waterways with increased discharge can cause water quality problems.

 Earth.
 Extracting gold produces tailings and waste rock, the byproduct of mine works.
 The scale of production is immense because gold yield is typically grams for every ton of ore rock excavated from a mine.
 The permit application describes a drill and blast regime beneath and beyond the boundaries of the property on Brunswick Road that would remove 1,500 tons of rock per day, operating 24 hours a day, 7 days a week for the life of the project.
 The permit states that half of the mined rock would be deposited at two sites on and near the mine.
 Haul trucks would deposit 1.4 million cubic yards of mining tailings on 31 acres of the Brunswick property where the mine is located up to their boundary near Mink Court and Elk Lane.
 One million cubic yards of mining tailings would be deposited on the 44-acre Centennial Industrial Site bordered by Idaho Maryland Road, Centennial Drive, and the DeMartini RV site.
 The permit application does not indicate how many years the disposal sites can receive mine tailings and what happens with the debris once these fill sites are full.
 Rise Inc. plans to sell mine tailings as engineered fill, utilizing highways 20 and 49 to transport the rock to potential customers.
 Mine tailings can be elevated in lead, cadmium, chromium, arsenic and other metals, posing a potential exposure risk.

 Energy.
 Mining is a resource-intensive industry that requires large inputs of power.
 The permit application estimates power needs of 10 megawatts to run the mine with additional diesel back-up power generation capacity of 6 megawatts.
 One megawatt of power supplies 650-1000 homes with electricity.
 The proposed mine operation would re-inject 500 tons of processed mine debris as paste backfill each day into the blasted sections of the mine works to stabilize it.
 The backfill paste will use approximately 25 tons of cement daily, adding another 3 megawatts of power used to make the cement .
 Although this power wouldn’t come directly from the local power grid, cement production, a resource-intensive industry, is responsible for 5-7 % of carbon dioxide emissions worldwide.
-The mine would contribute about 25 metric tons of CO2 daily solely from producing the cement required to backfill the proposed mine .
+The mine would contribute about 25 metric tons of CO2 daily solely from the production of cement required to backfill the proposed mine .
 Mine operations would use up to 12,000 gallons of fuel per day, releasing another 120 metric tons of CO2 into the earth’s atmosphere daily.
 Mining for gold uses large amounts of energy to excavate and process vast quantities of rock in order to extract small amounts of precious metal.